A Super Version of a Theorem of Fricke-Klein: Preliminaries

-Another important notion in the theory of algebraic supergroups, while not immediately relevant here, is the notion of a Harish-Chandra pair.
+which arises out of the natural quotient map of $\Lambda\rightarrow k$ that sends all odd elements to zero. \end{remark} Another important notion in the theory of algebraic supergroups, while not immediately relevant here, is the notion of a Harish-Chandra pair.
 We choose to write this short section as we believe it is quite helpful in general when thinking about algebraic supergroups.
-It turns out that this category is equivalent to the category algebraic supergroups \cite{masuoka2017algebraic} \cite{gavarini2016lie}. \begin{definition} Suppose $(G_0, \mathfrak{g})$ are respectively a group (analytic or affine algebraic) and a super Lie algebra.
+It turns out that this category is equivalent to the category algebraic supergroups \cite{gavarini2016lie}, \cite{masuoka2017algebraic}. \begin{definition} Suppose $(G_0, \mathfrak{g})$ are respectively a group (analytic or affine algebraic) and a super Lie algebra.
 Assume that:

 \begin{enumerate} \item $\mathfrak{g}_0 \simeq \mathrm{Lie}(G_0)$, \item $G_0$ acts on $\mathfrak{g}$ and this action restricted to $\mathfrak{g}_0$ is the adjoint representation of $G_0$ on $\mathrm{Lie}(G_0)$.
 Moreover the differential of such action is the Lie bracket.
-We shall denote such an action with $\mathrm{Ad}$ or as $g.X$, $g \in G_0$, $X \in \mathfrak{g}$. \end{enumerate} Then $(G_0, \mathfrak{g})$ is called a \textit{super Harish-Chandra pair (SHCP)}. \end{definition} Let $\textbf{SHCP}$ be the category of super Harish-Chandra pairs and $\textbf{ASP}$ the category of algebraic supergroups then as mentioned earlier we also have the following equivalence of categories
+We shall denote such an action with $\mathrm{Ad}$ or as $g.X$, $g \in G_0$, $X \in \mathfrak{g}$. \end{enumerate} Then $(G_0, \mathfrak{g})$ is called a \textit{super Harish-Chandra pair (SHCP)}. \end{definition} Let $\mathrm{SHCP}$ be the category of super Harish-Chandra pairs and $\mathrm{ASP}$ the category of algebraic supergroups then as mentioned earlier we also have the following equivalence of categories

 due to Gavarini \cite{gavarini2016lie} and proven later again over commutative rings by Masuoka and Shibata in \cite{masuoka2017algebraic}. \begin{remark} In \cite{gavarini2016lie} the equivalence is essentially constructed by exponentiating all odd elements of the Lie superalgebra.
 This is well-defined, because due to the nilpotence of odd elements the exponential will truncate at first order.
 As an example consider $\mathbb{C}[\theta]$ with $\theta^2=0$ thus we have.